 Anger is a basic emotion that is central to the survival of our species.
 Feeling angry is a natural human response to certain life experiences, and it occurs particularly at times when we come under attack, feel deceived, insulted or frustrated.
 Anger helps to relieve built-up energy and tension.

 We are programmed to express anger from birth, yet in some cases this perfectly healthy emotion can become excessive and may be a symptom of more complex issues such as mental health problems.
 When it gets out of control, anger can turn destructive and can significantly impact quality of life – affecting your career, your relationships and overall well-being.
+Anger counselling can help.

 Often, anger problems are due to poor management of our emotions.
 Anger, like all emotions, involves physiological and chemical changes in the body – affecting heart rate and adrenaline levels.
 For some people these surges can become addictive and destructive.
 There is a fine line between acknowledging anger and venting it until it is out of control.